ISHLT 46th Annual Meeting & Scientific Sessions

 6. Funding

 • Is the presenting author an employee or owner of a company whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients?
 (Yes/No).
-If yes, identify the healthcare company.
+If yes, identify the company.

 • Does this abstract involve data from an ISHLT Registry?
 (Yes/No).
-If Yes, identify the Registry: ISHLT Thoracic Transplant Registry or IMACS Registry
+If Yes, identify the Registry (ISHLT Thoracic Transplant Registry or IMACS Registry)

 • Is this abstract based on work that was funded entirely or in part by an ISHLT grant/award?
 (Yes/No).
 If Yes, identify the grant/award.